| |

 Parliament's Culture, Media and Sport Select Committee said it would investigate the establishment's concerns about the public being supposedly swayed by propaganda and untruths.
 The inquiry will examine the sources of fake news, how it is spread and

 its impact on democracy.
 Damian Collins, the committee chairman, said the rise of propaganda and fabrications is: A threat to democracy and undermines confidence in the media in general.
-Just as major tech
+Just as major tech companies

-to spread it and how it has been used around elections and other important political debates.
+spread it and how it has been used around elections and other important political debates.

 The MPs want to investigate whether the way advertising is bought, sold and placed online has encouraged the growth of fake news.
 They also